danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 So a container "wraps" data to store it in a file, but information can be stored in different ways.
 And we'll also want to _compress_ the data to optimize for storage and/or bandwith by _encoding_ it (converting it from one "form" to another).<br/>
 This is where a _codec_ (**co**der/**dec**oder) comes into play.
 It handles all the processing that's required to _encode_ (compress) and _decode_ (decompress) the audio data.

-Therefore, in order to define the format of an audio file (or a video file for that matter), we need both a container and a codec.
+Therefore, in order to define the format of an audio file (or a video file for that matter) we need both a container and a codec.
 For example, when the MPEG-1 Audio Layer 3 codec is used to store only audio data in an <a href="https://en.wikipedia.org/wiki/MPEG-4" target="_blank" rel="noopener noreferrer">MPEG-4</a> container, we get an <a href="https://en.wikipedia.org/wiki/MP3" target="_blank" rel="noopener noreferrer">MP3</a> file (even though it's technically still an MPEG format file).

 > Fun fact: a container is not always required!
 >